www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/performance-engineering/2024-11-30-create-dynamic-lookup-optimization.md

 The manager should create a report, that states by how much the performance is estimated to be improved.
 # Tasks
+* [ ] Add to the main objectives a general performance objective, where every static or dynamic optimization manager needs a runtime checks, that measure their effectiveness.
+  Managers without such runtime checks should not be allowed.
 * [x] Rename lookup methods to persisted lookup methods, in order to indicate, that these stay up to date.
 * [x] Create lookup method, that does not guarantee synchronization,